 The long lazy days of summer are perfect for getting caught up on your reading bucket list.
-Here’s what to read in August.
+Here’s what to read this month.

 Ghost by Jason Reynolds

 (suggested for 9+)

 Meet Castle Cranshaw (aka Ghost) who discovered his talent for running one night when he and his mother had to escape his violent father.
 Ghost isn’t having the best time at school, but he has a whole lot of heart and resilience that shines through all the same.
 Things take a turn for the better when one day he enters into a spontaneous race with a top sprinter and ends up winning!
 The coach of the team happens to be a former Olympic gold medallist, impressed with Ghosts running ability- he asks him to join the team.
 Ghost and his coach form a heart-warming friendship that’s beautiful to read and pushes home the idea that there is hope to be found even in the darkest times.
 This book is profoundly moving, funny, and packed with gripping action that keeps you turning the pages and feeling inspired by the authentic characters.
 You’ll fall in love with Ghost and his teammates and look forward to meeting them again in the future books that make up this four-part series.

 A Sky Painted Gold by Laura Wood